 *All film and digital cameras are susceptible to artifacts when the camera movement is fast compared to the frame rate.
 For this reason the American Society of Cinematographers (ASC) and many other professional organizations have recommended panning settings based on the lens focal length, frame rate, and shutter angle.
 RED has put together a page that summarizes these best practices at http://www.red.com/learn/red-101/camera-panning-speed, along with a tool that calculates the recommended settings for you at http://www.red.com/tools/panning-speed.

-For any additional questions, submit a Technical Support request.
+For any additional questions, submit a Support ticket.